 - A. General Requirement.
-Each contract for a Large District Purchase shall be awarded to the lowest responsible bidder according to the procedures provided in this Section, except for Large District Purchases (i) of Work Requiring Personal Confidence, as set forth in Section 5.E of this Policy, (ii) of Design-Build, as set forth in Section 5.F of this Policy, (iii) to abate an Emergency, as set forth in Section 5.D of this Policy, (ivv) pursuant to statutorily authorized cooperative purchasing, as set forth in Section 5.C of this Policy, or (vvi) that are otherwise exempt from such competitive bidding requirements and procedures under state or federal law. - B. No Bid-Splitting.
+Each contract for a Large District Purchase shall be awarded to the lowest responsible bidder according to the procedures provided in this Section, except for Large District Purchases (i) of Work Requiring Personal Confidence, as set forth in Section 5.E of this Policy, (ii) of Design-Build, as set forth in Section 5.F of this Policy, (iii) to abate an Emergency, as set forth in Section 5.D of this Policy, (iv) available from only one source, as set forth in Section 5.B of this Policy, (v) pursuant to statutorily authorized cooperative purchasing, as set forth in Section 5.C of this Policy, or (vi) that are otherwise exempt from such competitive bidding requirements and procedures under state or federal law. - B. No Bid-Splitting.
 No Commissioner or employee shall split, divide, or arrange one or more District Purchases with the intent to avoid the competitive bidding requirements of this Policy.
 Such division or arrangement may constitute a violation of the Illinois Criminal Code and be punishable thereunder as a Class 3 felony.